marius-team/marius/docs/db2graph/db2graph.rst

          - String
          - Denotes the hostname of the database.
          - Yes
-       * - edges_entity_entity_queries
+       * - edges_queries
          - String
          - Path to the text file that contains the SQL SELECT queries fetching edges from entity nodes to entity nodes.
          - Yes

 #. | Next, define SQL SELECT queries.
-Assume the file ``conf/edges_entity_entity.txt`` has been created.
+Assume the file ``conf/edges_queries.txt`` has been created.
 In it, define queries with the following format.
 Each edge consists of two rows: A single ``relation_name`` followed by another row of SQL SELECT query.
 Note that you can any SQL keyword after WHERE clause.

     .. code-block:: sql